jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 Urban dictionary top definition for "gatekeeping" is:<br>*"When someone takes it upon themselves to decide who does or does not have access or rights to a community or identity."</br>*
 {{% /callout %}}

+I understand this being the case for health data and information, in which individual privacy is of the outmost importance.

-I understand why this is the case with some information (like health), but what about urban art?
+But what if we talk about urban art?

 By definition art in the form of [street art should be by (and for) the general public](https://journals.ap2.pt/index.php/sauc/article/view/15).
+Right?

 ### Art preservation, data preservation

-As someone who hoards data and is kept awake at night by [the decay of Google Search and the expanding Internet Rot](https://www.youtube.com/watch?v=vwVFzY8XqIo), I love to preserve data in the form of websites and files that might one day disappear.
+I tend to hoard a lot of *data*, and as someone who is kept awake at night by [the decay of Google Search and the expanding Internet Rot](https://www.youtube.com/watch?v=vwVFzY8XqIo), from time to time I help with my little grain of sand by saving some websites and files that might one day disappear.

-But with graffiti I have encountered an apparent contradiction: Isn't it meant to be 'ephemeral'?
+However, a few days ago this urge I have found an apparent contradiction: At their core, graffiti and other Street Art assets should be 'ephemeral'.
 [You do not posses it, nor own it.](https://ketworks.com/2019/03/26/the-ephemeral-nature-of-the-graffiti-art/)

+So, if someone were to make a collection of digitized urban art images, would that be ok?

-So, is it ok to preserve that which was not meant to be preserved?
-Would the authors be ok with it?
+Is it really ok to preserve that which was not meant to be preserved?

+(Would the authors be ok with it?)

 <img src="./graffiti_seta.jpg" alt="Favicon">
 <figcaption>Figure 6.
 I see you, fungi man.</figcaption>